-Ülemiste Hotel is well-matched to the idea of luxury airport hotels, which is popular abroad.
-Business travellers wishing to have privacy and get a good night’s sleep are willing to pay more for the service also.
-However, this is not the most important argument in Tallinn, where the airport is close to the centre of town.
-The environment surrounding the hotel is heterogeneous.
-On one side is a giant, characterless shopping centre; a developing technology campus is nearby; views over Lake Ülemiste provide additional value.
-Over the course of the hotel’s construction, almost nothing was left of the former Aeroflot Hotel besides its barely noticeable supporting structure.
-By using two materials – concrete and glass – throughout, the architect tried to minimise the border between the exterior and the interior.
+Ülemiste Hotel is well-matched to the idea of luxury airport hotels, which is popular elsewhere in the world.
+Business travellers who require privacy and hope to get a good night’s sleep are willing to pay more for the service.
+However, this is not such an important argument in Tallinn, where the airport is close to the centre of the city.
+The surroundings of the hotel are heterogeneous.
+On one side is a giant, characterless shopping centre with a developing technology campus nearby.
+On the other side Tallinn airport.
+However, vistas of Lake Ülemiste seen from the hotel provide additional value to the location.
+Over the course of the hotel’s construction, almost nothing was left of the Soviet-era Aeroflot Hotel beside its barely noticeable supporting structure.
+By using two materials, concrete and glass, throughout the project, the architect tried to minimise the gap between the exterior and the interior.

-The use of a large number of variously treated concrete surfaces alludes to the International style of the 1950s and 60s, in which airport architecture comprises a separate chapter.
-The most famous is Eero Saarinen’s TWA Terminal in New York.
-The lower section of Ülemiste Hotel, with conference rooms and a 70s-style nightclub which is in contrast with the otherwise pure modernist interiors, intersects the five-storey hotel block.
+The extensive use of variously treated concrete surfaces alludes to the International style of the 1950s and 60s, in which airport architecture comprises a separate chapter.
+The most famous example of the International Style is Eero Saarinen’s TWA Terminal in New-York.
+The lower section of Ülemiste Hotel, with conference rooms and a 1970s style nightclub which is in contrast with the otherwise pure modernist interiors, intersects the five-storey hotel block.

 The severity of the angular volumes is softened by a dynamic concrete wing, which echoes the shape of the round fountain.
-A “forest” of slim columns located under the lower section, which also acts as a canopy for cars, required precise calculations on the part of the engineers in order to ensure that additional diagonal supports would not be needed for the verticals.
+A “forest” of slim columns located under the bottom section, which also acts as a canopy for cars, required precise calculations on the part of the engineers in order to ensure that additional diagonal support beams would not be needed for the verticals.

-The interior is spacious and filled with light.
-A true triumph of concrete is achieved in the bar, where a cast-concrete bar counter and ribbed wall shelving are located.
-In the rooms, the choice of natural materials is continued with wood veneer.
+The interior of the Hotel is spacious and filled with light.
+A true triumph of design in concrete is achieved in the bar, where a cast-concrete base and countertop and ribbed wall shelving are located.
+In the rooms, the choice of natural materials is topped off with wood veneer.